Foundation Group is the leading provider of charity registration and renewal services in America.

 Compliance reporting under solicitation laws is divided into two pieces: (1) registration, which provides an initial base of data and information about an organization’s finances and governance; and (2) annual financial reporting, which keeps the states apprised about the organization’s operations with an emphasis on fundraising results and practices.
 Typically, states require both registration (at least an initial registration) and annual financial reporting.

-With thirty-nine jurisdictions regulating in this manner, there is inevitably little consistency of approach.
+With forty jurisdictions regulating in this manner, there is inevitably little consistency of approach.
 Some states have one-time registration; others require annual renewal of registration; some will require submission of every common governance and financial document; others make do with just an IRS Form 990; and so forth.
-But each has its own registration form (or forms) and, until the advent of the Unified Registration Statement (URS), required its submission, verbatim.

 Significantly, technical compliance with any state’s registration law requires initial registration before the first solicitation has been directed into the state.
 The fact remains that many nonprofits have not done the necessary legal homework before launching fundraising campaigns.
 If your nonprofit is one of these, you should be very concerned.
 But you should not be deterred from going ahead with registration because you fear you are breaking a law already and it’s too late to comply.